danielsteman/web-rs/articles/blog15.md

 ## Event loop

-The event loop is an orchestrator of coroutines and can pause and resume code efficiently, given that the code is I/O-bound.
+An event loop is an orchestrator of coroutines and can pause and resume code efficiently, given that the code is I/O-bound. `asyncio` is one of Python's builtin implementations to achieve concurrency through coroutines and asynchronous programming.
 The diagram shows how the event loop "waits efficiently" on I/O operations.

 <pre class="mermaid">
   sequenceDiagram